 We offer appointments with a certified immigration consultant who can answer questions from students about temporary residence in Canada.
 To make an appointment with him, email us at uointl@uOttawa.ca.

 If you have questions on permanent residence or Canadian citizenship, contact Immigration, Refugees and Citizenship Canada.
-The immigration consultant is not able to assist you with these matters.
+Student advising with our consultants is limited to temporary residence in Canada.